purefinance/mmb/exchanges/binance/README.md

-The crate with binance stuff for trading engine.
+The crate with implementation of exchange client for Binance.